daveagill/aws-sam-js-starter/README.md

 A simple starter project that can be used to get going building a serverless backend for your SaaS application with Javascript using AWS SAM.

-This project is an alternative to bootstrapping a project using the `sam init` command.
-Benefits of using _this_ starter include:

-* One package.json for the whole backend (not one per lambda).
-* Shared node_modules across all lambda functions.
-* Generates smaller, single-file code bundles per lambda.
-* Automatically rebuilds after code changes.
-* Jest for unit-testing instead of Mocha + Chai.
-* Webpack, enables easy inclusion of additional loaders & plugins.
-* Code linting.
-* Everything is in the `backend/` folder so you can easily add a `frontend/` folder and build a SaaS application with your favourite frontend framework (e.g. create-react-app).

 ### Features:

 * AWS SAM (Lambda & API Gateway)